Can pets eat Artichoke?

 Description

-Artichokes are the immature flower buds of a large thistle plant, with overlapping leaves that protect the tender heart.
-Fresh buds show up in spring, and good ones feel heavy with tightly packed leaves.
-The fuzzy choke sits above the heart and is removed before eating.
+Artichokes are immature flower buds of a large thistle plant, with overlapping leaves protecting a tender heart.
+Fresh buds feel heavy with tightly packed leaves in spring; the fuzzy choke above the heart is removed before eating.

-Jarred and canned artichoke hearts are packed in brine or oil.
+Jarred and canned hearts are packed in brine or oil.
 Marinated versions add vinegar, herbs, and salt.
 Frozen hearts are simpler but may still include added ingredients.
-Those add-ins are a common reason they are not ideal for pets.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.